-If you live in the Arizona cities of Peoria, Anthem, Phoenix, Sun City, Litchfield Park, and Wickenburg and suffer from pelvic pain that is the result of a ureter or kidney condition, contact Academic Urology & Urogynecology of Arizona—a practice leading urologic care for men and women.
+If you live in the Arizona cities of Anthem, Glendale, Peoria, Phoenix, Scottsdale, Sun City, Sun City West, Litchfield Park, and Wickenburg and suffer from pelvic pain that is the result of a ureter or kidney condition, contact Academic Urology & Urogynecology of Arizona—a practice leading urologic care for men and women.

 Are you experiencing pain in the abdomen, lower back, or groin?
 Is your urine an abnormal color?
 Have you experienced chills, fever, nausea, or vomiting?
 If you answered yes, you may have kidney stones, a common urologic problem in both men and women.
 Treatment will depend upon the type and size of the stone.
 For some, stones may be small enough to pass with the aid of prescribed medications.
 However, for large stones that are growing or blocking the flow of urine, surgical or minimally-invasive intervention, like laser lithotripsy for kidney stones, may be necessary.
 The kidney stone treatments at Academic Urology & Urogynecology of Arizona include: